elizeusjunior/App/README.md

 ## Purpose of the project

-My Library App is a open-source personal educational app to demonstrate the use of modern technologies and frameworks all in one simple application.
+My Small Library App is a open-source, personal and educational app to demonstrate the use and integration of modern technologies and frameworks all in one simple application.

-This is a Small Library APP.

 Created using Single Page Application (SPA) and Angular 1.6, it connects to a REST Mock Web server with a NO-SQL database;